ernestalmighty/candid-image-droidconsg/README.md

 This app for the selfie lovers, integrates CameraX with Firebase ML kit features.

-It will take your selfies every 30 seconds(can be configured) when a face is detected, even when the app is on the background or killed.
+It will take your selfies every 30 seconds(can be configured) when a face is detected and the person is smiling, even when the app is on the background or killed.

 The service will be killed when a selfie is captured, and will launch again after 30 seconds.
 The taken selfies are displayed in the app.